(Though this post was first written in 2011, it has been updated to the present day and time. Enjoy!)

 The transition was slightly trying, says Wendy.
-Her doc didn’t believe her that she shouldn’t be on a low dose for more than a couple weeks without upping it.
-So she went hypo all over again.
+Her doctor didn’t believe her that she shouldn’t be on a low starting dose for more than a couple weeks without upping it.
+So she went hypothyroid all over again.
 It’s a common mistake that many doctors make with NDT.

-But after successfully upping the dose, she will now shout that it’s been the BEST thing in every way!
-She tells folks that being on Synthroid was like having your hand amputated and replaced with a hook, while being on Armour was like have it replaced with a fully functional prosthetic.
-Her skin is softer, hair is not shedding nearly as much, her mood has changed in a good way, memory has returned, fogginess has faded.
-She feels closer to her old self than she has in almost give years.
+But after successfully upping the dose every few weeks, she will now shout that it’s been the BEST thing in every way!
+She tells folks that being on Synthroid was like having your hand amputated and replaced with a hook, while being on desiccated thyroid was like having it replaced with a fully functional prosthetic.
+Her skin is softer, hair is not shedding, her mood has changed in a good way, memory has returned, fogginess has faded.
+She feels closer to her old self than she has in almost five years.

 Now the bad news…

-All this time, she only paid $15 for her Armour at the local Walgreen’s.
-But as of April 1st, it will be considered a Tier 3 drug under her insurance plan–United Healthcare.
-Exclaims Wendy in outrage and sadness: “This means that the natural drug I love, that has restored my in so many ways that the synthetic t4 only drugs never could, will now cost 85 bucks!
+All this time, she only paid $15 for her desiccated thyroid at the local Walgreen’s.
+But as of April 1st, it will be considered what is called a Tier 3 drug under her insurance plan–United Healthcare.
+Exclaims Wendy in outrage and sadness: “This means that the natural drug I love, that has restored my in so many ways that the synthetic t4-only drugs never could, will now cost 85 bucks!
 Who can afford that?! ”

 And here’s the awful irony when it comes to her insurance plan: Synthroid, the worst medication ever thrust upon us in the treatment of hypothyroid, is Tier 2 (i.e. costs less), and generic T4-only is Tier 1 (costs even less). i.e. if you are under this insurance, you have to pay big bucks to feel a thousand times better.
 She has no clue why this is happening, but warns that it might start to happen across the board for others as well!